IAA's Catastrophe Response Strategy Brief: Vehicle Merchandising

-In this final brief in a 4-part series, IAA looks at the key components that make up our catastrophe response strategy.
+IAA looks at their vehicle merchandising, one of the key components that make up our catastrophe response strategy.

 Every weather catastrophe is dynamic and different.
 Timing, intensity, landfall location and population are just a few factors that determine the overall impact of a catastrophe.
 Because weather events have many constantly shifting variables, any response process must be proactive and flexible to provide a timely and appropriate response.
 IAA’s Catastrophe Response Strategy provides an unmatched level of service to our customers in their greatest time of need.
 Over the last nearly 40 years, IAA has invested significant research and resources in developing its industry-leading catastrophe response strategy.
 It comprises four key areas: Operational Execution; Transportation Logistics; Real Estate Capacity; and Vehicle Merchandising.
 We employ a continuous improvement methodology to help ensure our CAT strategy remains superior in the market.

 In the aftermath of a catastrophic weather event, nearby IAA facilities must manage an influx of thousands—sometimes tens of thousands—of total loss vehicles.
 Without an innovative, multi-dimensional plan, this large volume of vehicles, coupled with the chaos of a catastrophic event, would pose major cycle time challenges.
 Extending cycle times can increase insurance provider costs, lower returns, and reduce customer satisfaction.
 So, processing and selling these vehicles swiftly and efficiently is critically important to our seller customers and their policyholders.

 During normal, day-to-day operations, IAA helps our sellers achieve their business goals with the industry-exclusive technology found in IAA’s products and services.
 After a catastrophic event, these products and services play an even more critical role in adding value to our customers throughout the entire sale process.